Dtanguy/WiPi-Wizard/README.md

 ## Usage

 Once the installation is complete and your Raspberry Pi starts up, it will automatically create a Wi-Fi hotspot if no known Wi-Fi networks are available.
 Connect your device to the hotspot and open a web browser.
-The WiPi-Wizard page will automatically load, allowing you to select a new Wi-Fi network and provide the passphrase for connection.
+The WiPi-Wizard page allow you to select a near Wi-Fi network for connection.

 ## Uninstallation